-Save as disclosed, there are no other employees who are substantial shareholders of the Company, or are immediate family members of a Director, CEO or substantial shareholder of the Company whose remuneration amounts exceed \$100,000 during FY2022. ("Immediate family member" refers to the spouse, child, adopted child, step-child, brother, sister or parent).
+Save as disclosed, there are no other employees who are substantial shareholders of the Company, or are immediate family members of a Director, CEO or substantial shareholder of the Company whose remuneration amounts exceeded \$100,000 during FY2023.

-In FY2022, no termination, retirement and post-employment benefit or other long-term incentive has been granted to the Directors or key management personnel.
+In FY2023, no termination, retirement and post-employment benefit or other long-term incentive has been granted to the Directors or key management personnel.